 Fabrics alone will not filter out all pollutants, yet they can dramatically lower the amount of harmful substances released indoors.
 When combined with good ventilation and mindful cleaning, green fabrics for healthy homes become part of a complete strategy for cleaner air.

 For example, curtains made from sustainable fabrics block harsh sunlight and avoid releasing toxins, unlike synthetic ones.
-Similarly, switching to organic upholstery, like the Sunbrella Horizon - Capriccio Heather Beige Cushion by Fabrica Kraft, ensures that your living room is not a constant source of hidden pollutants.
+Similarly, switching to organic upholstery, such as the Sunbrella Horizon - Capriccio Heather Beige cushion by Fabrica Kraft, ensures your living room is not a constant source of hidden pollutants.

 Real-Life Swaps that Make a Difference

-In case you don’t know where to start, pay attention to the spots where cloth comes into contact with your body or where it covers the room.
+If you don’t know where to start, pay attention to the spots where the cloth comes into contact with your body or covers the room.
 Start with:

-• Curtains and drapes: Use linen or organic cotton instead of polyester because it looks nice and is chemical-free.
+Curtains and drapes: Use linen or organic cotton instead of polyester, as they look nice and are chemical-free.

-• Upholstery: Choose toxic-free fabrics that breathe easily and keep sofas and chairs cleaner to use on a daily basis.
+Upholstery: Choose toxin-free fabrics that breathe easily and keep sofas and chairs cleaner for daily use.

-• Bedding: Organic cotton sheets facilitate a sound sleep, as they limit allergens.
+Bedding: Organic cotton sheets promote sound sleep by reducing allergens.

 Another good option can be Sunbrella cushions if you’re looking to make a sustainable choice.
 If you want some styling tips, get some ideas from our guide on why custom Sunbrella cushions are worth the investment.